wp-plugins/my-beautiful-tubes/readme.txt

 1) Insert video into the post and page with selection box, you can see the sample and read the user manual over here http://todayprofits.gadgets-code.com/2011/01/14/my-beautiful-tubes-the-selection-box/
 2) Insert video into the post and page with video images, you can see the sample and read the user manual over here http://todayprofits.gadgets-code.com/2011/01/14/my-beautiful-tubes-images/
 3) Insert video into the sidebar of a particular post or page, you can see the sample and read the user manual over here http://todayprofits.gadgets-code.com/2011/01/13/my-beautiful-tubes-version-1-5/
-4) Insert related posts, Tweet button and Facebook like button anywhere within your post content using shortcode, you can see the sample and read the user manual over here http://todayprofits.gadgets-code.com/2011/01/17/my-beautiful-tubes-version-1-6/
+4) Insert Tweet button, Facebook like button, Digg button and MySpace button anywhere within your post content using shortcode, you can see the sample and read the user manual over here http://todayprofits.gadgets-code.com/2011/01/17/my-beautiful-tubes-version-1-6/
 5) If you do not want to include any of the above mention features on any of your content and all you want is to insert a single video on your post, then read here http://todayprofits.gadgets-code.com/2011/01/14/my-beautiful-tubes-putting-all-together/

 You can use any of the above mentioned features separately or combine them together as you wish, all these features are actually independent from each other.